Blog Entry

 E. Isolating your Circuit

 Sometimes we need to isolate our microcontroller circuit from the interface circuit especially in the environment that generating a lot of noise which could disturb our microcontroller operation.
-Using just a relay from the above example; you could see the ground is still directly connected to the microcontroller circuit, so there is a change the noises will interfere the microcontroller circuit.
+When we use a relay from the above example, the driver ground is still directly connected to the microcontroller circuit, so there is a change the noises will interfere the microcontroller circuit.

 To completely isolate the circuit we could use the optocouplers (also called optoissolator) circuit, this circuit will completely isolate your microcontroller from the interface circuit: